Minimize exposure of building occupants to potentially hazardous particulates and chemical pollutants.

 Design to minimize and control pollutant entry into buildings and later cross-contamination of regularly occupied areas:

-- Employ permanent entryway systems at least six feet long in the primary direction of travel to capture dirt and particulates from entering the building at all entryways that are directly connected to the outdoors.
+- Employ permanent entryway systems at least six feet long in the primary direction of travel to capture dirt and particulates from entering the building at entryways that are directly connected to the outdoors and that serve as regular entry points for building users.
 Acceptable entryway systems include permanently installed grates, grilles, or slotted systems that allow for cleaning underneath.
 Roll-out mats are only acceptable when maintained on a weekly basis by a contracted service organization.
-Qualifying entryways are those that serve as regular entry points into the core and shell of the building by building users.
-Projects that do not have entryway systems cannot achieve this credit.

 - In mechanically ventilated buildings, provide regularly occupied areas of the building with air filtration media prior to occupancy that provides a Minimum Efficiency Reporting Value (MERV) of 13 or better.
 Filtration should be applied to process both return and outside air that is to be delivered as supply air.